Is this the coolest thing to do in Stanthorpe?

 The working orchard, located in the picturesque town of Stanthorpe in the Granite Belt has the advantage of enjoying a perfectly crisp climate to grow its own Garden of Eden.

 Spread over 30 acres, the farm has around 10,000 apple trees, which sprout over 30 varieties of apples.
-It’s also the only place in Queensland where you can pick your own apples during the season, which kicks off tomorrow (February 6, 2015).
+It’s also the only place in Queensland where you can pick your own apples during the season, which kicks off in late February.

 A $5 note is all you’ll need to get back to nature and explore Sutton’s orchard, picking the crunchiest apples on the trees as you go.
 You’ll be given a small bag to fill with as many apples as you like, included in the price of your entrance.